-PICO probes can work also with non-linear calibration curves with polynomials up to 5th grade.

-For a non-linear calibration it is necessary to calibrate with 4...8 different calibration points with different Tp values and the related moisture values in %.
-To calculate nonlinear coefficients for polynomials up to 5th grade, an EXCEL software tool from IMKO can be used.
+PICO probes can also work with non-linear calibration curves with polynomials up to 5th grade.
+Therefore it is necessary to calibrate with 4...8 different calibration points.
+To calculate nonlinear coefficients for polynomials up to 5th grade, the software tool TRIME-WinCal from IMKO can be used (on request).
+It is also possible to use any mathematical program like MATLAB for finding a best possible nonlinear calibration curve with suitable coefficient parameters m0 to m5.